We’ve all been there: agonizing over how to write a bio that doesn’t sound too self-promotional or fall flat with

 3. Watch your word count.

-When you start writing a bio determining the length may seem like an afterthought – something that just happens once you stop typing.
+When you start writing a bio about yourself, determining the length may seem like an afterthought – something that just happens once you stop typing.
 However, it is something that you need to think about before you start writing – and your ideal word count may shift depending on your primary focus.